andrelrt/litesimd/README.md

 ## Building

-As a header only library, the building process is necessary only for samples, test and documentation.
+As a header only library, the building process is only for samples, test and documentation.

 ```
 $ mkdir build